tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 Constraints:

-Both IDs must appear in "topics"
+Both IDs must appear in "topics".

-"kind" is a short label like "see-also", "also-about", "supports"
+"kind" is a short label like "see-also", "also-about", "supports".

+When to create relations:

+Use "see-also" when two topics cover closely related ideas (e.g., two different fueling strategies for cycling).

+Use "supports" when one topic provides foundational or quantitative detail for another (e.g., protein requirements supporting post-ride meal recommendations).

+Use "also-about" when a note’s theme meaningfully overlaps multiple topics and the topics should be known to be related at the graph level.

-If none, return:
+If truly none apply, you MAY return:

 "topicRelations": []

+But when there are multiple closely related topics under the same subject, it is preferred to create at least some relations.

 NOTES FORMAT (CRITICAL)